Get FREE Quotes!

 - Wellness Plans - Some companies allow you to add wellness coverage to a standard major medical plan.
 These plans cover expenses for routine care such as annual exams, heartworm meds, dental cleanings, etc.

-- Accident Only Plan - These plans are less expensive than major medical plans, but only cover claims for accidents.
+- Accident Only Plan - These are essentially emergency pet insurance plans.
+They don't include coverage for hereditary issues or other serious health conditions, just accidents.
 We don't recommend these plans because illnesses are more likely and more expensive to treat.

 Dig Deeper: What Does Pet Insurance Cover?